ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Objectives

 Provision of tooling to support the exploitation of the ONNX SR model.
-E.g., model inspection and review tool, etc. This
+E.g., model inspection and review tool, etc, according to the end users' ML development process objectives and activities.
+MAYBE TOO AMBITIOUS.
+AT LEAST SPEC OF THE TOOLS?

 #### Rationales

-TBD
+#### Activity overview

+Based on the descritpion of the ML development process objectives and activities made by the end users during actvity A1, tools BLA BLA BLA

 #### Inputs